 - A study has found that music lessons for kids make their minds sharper when they grow older.
 According to study researcher Brenda Hanna-Pladdy, a neurologist at the Emory University School of Medicine,”Musical activity throughout life may serve as a challenging cognitive exercise, making your brain fitter and more capable of accommodating the challenges of aging.
 Since studying an instrument requires years of practice and learning, it may create alternate connections in the brain that could compensate for cognitive declines as we get older.”

 - A research from Northwestern University conclude that music lessons taken in childhood could benefit your kid’s brain later in life, even if he does not continue taking lessons into adulthood.
 The researchers have found that brain responses to speech are faster among older adults who took music lessons even if they have not taken music lessons in a long time.
 The benefits seem to be stronger the longer a person took music lessons as a child.

-Other research also linked music making with increased language discrimination and development, improved school grades, and better-adjusted social behavior.
+Other research also linked music education and music making with increased language discrimination and development, improved school grades, and better-adjusted social behavior.

 Why does this happen?
 What is at work here?
 There are a number of theories.